faithoflifedev/obs_websocket/README.md

 # obs_websocket
 Some background, I needed a way to automate the start and stop streaming actions for [OBS](https://obsproject.com/) (Open Broadcast Software) with [cron](https://en.wikipedia.org/wiki/Cron) on OSX.
-This package will allow you to do that with [dart](https://dart.dev/) and [flutter](https://flutter.dev/).
+This package will allow you to do that with [dart](https://dart.dev/) or can be used with [flutter](https://flutter.dev/) to control
+OBS with a platform independent mbile app.

 ## Getting Started
 In your flutter project add the dependency: